Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

+We compare \sbir to 9~standalone FL techniques and a supervised learning-to-rank approach~\cite{Kuo14} used by existing combining FL techniques.

-\textbf{Standalone techniques.} Our evaluation considers techniques that are evaluated on Defects4J, make no assumptions about a priori knowing the buggy file, and localize buggy statements (as opposed to methods or files).
-We compare \sbir with 11~standalone FL techniques, used in a recent FL evaluation~\cite{Zou19}: two SBFL\,---\,Ochiai and DStar; two mutation-based FL (MBFL)\,---\,Metallaxis and MUSE; three slicing\,---\,union, intersection, and frequency; one stack trace FL; one predicate switching FL; one IR-based FL\,---\,BugLocator; and one history-based FL\,---\,Bugspots.
-The techniques' original evaluations use 357~defects of Defects4J~(v1.0), and target manual debugging, thus considering $E_{\mathit{inspect}}$@$k$ scores for $k \in \{1, 3, 5, 10\}$.
-To compare with \sbir, we do the same.
-Figure~\ref{fig:sbirvsstandalone} shows that \sbir consistently outperforms all the 11~standalone techniques by localizing more defects (Ochiai, for a single value of $k$ (10), performs the same as \sbir) and lowering the EXAM score.
+\looseness-1 \textbf{\sbir vs.\ Standalone FL.} Our evaluation considers techniques that were previously evaluated on Defects4J, make no assumptions about a priori knowing the buggy file, and localize buggy statements (as opposed to methods or files).
+We compare \sbir with 9 such standalone FL techniques used in a recent FL evaluation~\cite{Zou19}: two SBFL\,---\,Ochiai and DStar; two mutation-based FL (MBFL)\,---\,Metallaxis and MUSE; three slicing\,---\,union, intersection, and frequency; one stack trace FL; and one predicate switching FL.
+The existing evaluation~\cite{combineFL} provides a dataset of the 357~defects of Defects4J~(v1.0) annotated with suspiciousness scores of the 9~techniques, but does not release the implementations of the individual techniques.
+We recreate ranked lists of the 9~techniques from the dataset.
+334 of the 357~defects have bug reports available, making \sbir possible.
+We use these 334 defects for our analysis.
+Figure~\ref{fig:sbirvsstandalone} compares the 9~techniques with \sbir.
+For all list sizes, \sbir consistently localizes more defects (higher $\mathit{hit}$@$k$) and ranks buggy statements higher (lower EXAM) than all of the 9 prior techniques.